Seth Rao

 Cleaning poor-quality data is the province of data monitoring software, such as FirstEigen’s DataBuck.
 Data monitoring software looks for data that is deficient in one or more of these key metrics and isolates it for future action.
 Some bad data can be cleaned, although some are unfixable and must be deleted.

-What Is Data Trustability?
+What is Data Trustability?

 Data trustability, like data quality, is concerned with the data quality in an organization.
 Trustability goes beyond traditional data quality monitoring by looking for data that deviate from established norms.